romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When in the software development lifecycle should an organization configure Dependabot to monitor for vulnerabilities?
+Q: When in the software development lifecycle should an organization configure Dependabot to monitor for vulnerabilities?
 <details><summary>Show the answer</summary><p>

 - **During the planning phase to ensure all dependencies are secure from the start**